 - 12.1User needs

 The HBS is a survey that, due to its sample size and design, robustly meets the objectives set for the national total and allows precise estimates to be obtained of both the expenditure level and evolution.
 Logically, the estimates lose precision as it goes further both geographically and at the level of expenditure disaggregation.

-The coefficient of variation of total expenditure (A1) for the national total is around 0.90%.
-By groups, among those with the greatest weight with respect to total expenditure, those with the least sampling error are "Food and non-alcoholic beverages" and "Housing, water, electricity, gas and other fuels" (around 0.8% and 0.9% respectively).
-The expenditure group with the highest coefficient of variation is "Education" (between 3 and 4%).
+The coefficient of variation of total expenditure for the national total in 2021 is A1=1.0%.
+By groups, among those with the greatest weight with respect to total expenditure, those with the least sampling error are "Food and non-alcoholic beverages" and "Housing, water, electricity, gas and other fuels" (around 0.9% and 1.0% respectively).
+The expenditure group with the highest coefficient of variation is "Education" 3.7%).

 For more information on the coefficients of variation for the results of the national total and the Autonomous Communities, consult the links: